 What are the Differences Between Medicare vs. Medicaid?

 Medicare is a federally funded program, and Medicaid is a state-funded program.
 These programs have different eligibility criteria and provide different insurance coverage.

 Medicaid Eligibility vs. Medicare Eligibility

 Medicaid is a state government-funded program for low-income individuals and families.
 Each state has its own requirements for eligibility.
 Also, nursing home Medicaid or Medicaid waivers providing home and community-based services likely have different criteria than standard Medicaid.

-Medicare eligibility is for anyone 65 years or older, a US citizen or permanent resident for at least five years.
-You only get premium-free Part A if you pay Medicare taxes for at least 10 years.
+Medicare eligibility is for anyone 65 or older, a US citizen or permanent resident for at least five years.
+You only get premium-free Part A if you pay Medicare taxes for at least ten years.
 Some people under the age of 65 will be eligible for Medicare if they have been on Social Security Disability for more than two years or have certain medical issues.

 Medicaid Coverage vs. Medicare Coverage

 Medicaid is for low-income families, so there are virtually none for copayments.
 While families may have to select a managed care plan through a private insurance provider, there are no in-network copayments.

 Medicaid networks are strict, but they cover the entire bill.
 You can expect inpatient and outpatient services, lab tests, x-rays, home health, prescriptions, therapy, and more to be covered by Medicaid.
 Also, Long-term care and nursing homes have coverage through Medicaid.

 Original Medicare only covers 80% of your medical bills after deductibles are met.
 Medicare will cover inpatient and outpatient services, including lab tests, X-rays, therapy, and more.
 However, Medicare won’t cover doctor prescriptions for medications you take daily at home, long-term care, or nursing home care.